-Property Photography Exposure
+Property Photography Exposure Settings

-Correct Exposure Saves Time Post Processing Later
+Correct Camera Exposure Saves Processing Time

-Aperture and Shutter Speed Settings - It is important to get the exposure right first go so that it complements the room and shows it off exactly how it is.
+Aperture and Shutter Speed Settings - It is important to get the exposure and camera settings right first go so that it complements the room and shows it off exactly how it is.
 You can adjust the lighting to flatter a room but to do this effectively you must use the right exposure settings.

 If you are using full studio lights for a shot, the shutter speed is fairly irrelevant.
 You can use 250th/sec or 5 seconds if the room is fairly dark and is reliant 100% on the studio set up.
 It doesn't matter.
 But there is a handy hint coming up here;